How to Run Python File in Terminal?

 Step 1: Preparing Your Python File

-Before running a Python file in the terminal, ensure it’s ready and saved correctly.
+Before executing your Python script in the terminal, you need to make sure the file is ready and saved correctly.

 Step 2: Opening the Terminal

-• Windows: Press Win + R, type cmd, and press Enter.
-Alternatively, you can search for “Command Prompt” in the Start menu.
+• Windows: Press Win + R, type cmd, press Enter

-• macOS: Open Spotlight by pressing Cmd + Space, type “Terminal,” and press Enter.
+• macOS: Press Cmd + Space, type Terminal, press Enter

-• Linux: The terminal is usually accessible through Ctrl + Alt + T or by searching for “Terminal” in the applications menu.
+• Linux: Use Ctrl + Alt + T or search “Terminal” in the applications menu

 Step 3: Navigating to the File Location